Insurance for Strata :: Home

 3. Lodge and track the claim: Submit required documents, coordinate trades, and monitor progress to completion.

-We do not provide claims assistance or insurance advice directly.
-All enquiries are handled by a specialist broker from our referral network.
+We do not provide claims assistance, insurance advice or claims handling services directly.
+All enquiries are referred to a specialist broker from our referral network, and any claims support will be provided by the relevant broker or insurer.

 Strata insurance requirements are set out in state-based strata and community title legislation.
 While the principles are similar, details such as minimum cover, valuation frequency and disclosure obligations can differ significantly between states and territories.